jayjaybillings/thesis/docs/_posts/2017-01-02-barker-and-hemert-2008.markdown

 database calls, etc.
 ```

-Jha and Turilli. have proposed using independent "building blocks" as an
+Jha and Turilli have proposed using independent "building blocks" as an
 approach to scientific workflows which espouses a similar relationship to
 infrastructure services, \[Jha, 2016].
 The similarity is notable and the exact
 relationship between Jha's blocks and Actor-Oriented Programming should be